The 3 Best Stretches for Rugby

 Rugby is a game with a good deal of running, and a lot of hard hitting.
-The minimal, if any, protective equipment worn by players makes it a very violent sport, as well.
-Because of this, players must be in good physical condition to compete.
-They must have good cardiovascular conditioning to run the field and must have good musculature to protect their bones and joints.
+The minimal protective equipment worn by players makes it a brutal sport, and because of this, players must be in good physical condition to compete.
+They must have good cardiovascular conditioning to run the field and must have good muscular strength to protect their bones and joints.
 Speed and agility are also important to outrun and out-maneuver other players.

 Playing rugby taxes all of the muscles, but the major muscles used in play include: